- Share this article on Facebook

 - Share this article on Email

 - Share this article on Tumblr

-French actor Lambert Wilson will again host the ceremonies of the Cannes Film Festival, after holding the honor last year.
+French actor Lambert Wilson will host the opening and closing ceremonies of the Cannes Film Festival next month.

 Festival regular Wilson, best known in the U.S. for his role in The Matrix Reloaded and The Matrix Revolutions, first came to the Croisette in 1985 when he appeared alongside Juliette Binoche in Andre Techine’s Rendez-vous and he served as jury president of the Un Certain Regard sidebar in 1999.

 Wilson starred in 2010’s Grand Jury Prize winner Of Gods and Men, which earned him the best actor Cesar award, France’s equivalent of the Oscars.
-He appears in the-just released Suite Francaise with Michelle Williams and Margot Robbie.
+He’ll next appear in the upcoming Suite Francaise with Michelle Williams and Margot Robbie.

 Sign up for THR news straight to your inbox every day